 Module number: Module title: Number of ECTS:

 EC2 Economics 2 6 ECTS

-Study programme International Business Studies 1
+Study programme International Business Studies •

 Position in curriculum 2nd semester

 Categorisation Core

 Level Advanced

 Course(s) required EC1

 Block course No

 Participating students Master students in the 2nd semesters

 Contributes to following modules EC3

 Recommended reading Econometrics II Kennedy, P.: A Guide to Econometrics.
-5th edition Black Wooldridge, J.M.: Introductory Econometrics.
-A Machine 2nd edition, Mason, 2003.
-International Economics I Feenstra, R.: Advanced International Trade - The Princeton, Oxford, 2004.
-Krugman, P.R., Obstfeld, M.: International Economics Boston et al., 2003.
-Rivera Batiz, L.A., Oliva, MA.: International Trade - and Evidence.
-Oxford, 2003.
-Voudsen, N.: The Economics of Trade Protection.
-Call eory and Evidence.
-5. Theory and Policy.
+5th edition Blactory Wooldridge, J.M.: Introductory Econometrics.
+A Moderate Program of Pro ory and Evidence.
+Theory and Policy.
 Theory, Strate-gies

-Acquisition of skills Students o understand the most important fundamental methods of data analysis; o are able to carry out these analyses with the support of computers; o are able to apply their knowledge to real-life problems. • International Economics I Students o understand the fundamental issues related to foreign trade , both theoretically and empirically; o understand the impact of trade strategies.
+Acquisition of skills Econometrics II Students understand the most important fundamental methods analysis; are able to carry out these analyses with the support of are able to apply their knowledge to real-life problems International Economics I Students understand the fundamental issues related to foreign of the problems of of computers; s.

 Course title Econometrics II

 Number of ECTS 3 ECTS

 Position in curriculum 2nd semester

 Teaching and learning forms Integrated course

 Examination Written examination and/or written essay and/or presentation

 Course content The aim of the course is for students to learn fundamental quantitative and qualitative data analysis which is used in business, particularly in marketing and market research, depending on the quality of the data available.
 It includes regression analysis, analysis of variance, discriminant analysis, contingency analysis, factor analysis, cluster analysis, multidimensional scaling and conjoint analysis.
 Students have the chance to apply these procedures to real data using the most common statistics software packages (SPSS, Stata, EViews, Gauss, etc.).

 Course title International Economics I

-Number of ECTS 3 ECTS
+Course title Number of ECTS

-Position in curriculum 2nd semester